luapower/heap/heap.md

 ### `heap.valueheap([h]) -> h`

-Create a value heap.
-The arg `h` can contain:
+Create a value heap from table `h`, which can contain:

   * `cmp`: a comparison function (optional).
-  * the pre-allocated heap itself, in the array part of the table.
+  * a pre-allocated heap in the array part of the table (optional).

 #### Example: